dipcoat-image/finitedepth/doc/source/explanation/documentation.rst

     automatically shown in documentation.
 We don't need to write something like ``"SidesNum has value 4"`` anywhere.
 #.
 Documentation must look good.
-    For example, :attr:`Reference.ParamType` has value :class:`reference.RefParam`
+    For example, :attr:`Reference.ParamType` is :class:`reference.RefParam`
     but it is not automatically shown in documentation.
 Therefore we write an attribute docstring indicating its value.
     Since interactive user can easily find out the attribute value,